 Cheap Hostel Beds & Good Hostels Go Early

-Florence only has about six well-rated hostels so it’s no surprise that those beds get snatched up early.
+Florence only has about six well-rated hostels so those beds tend to get snatched up early.

-Furthermore, there isn’t much of a price difference between the good hostels and the decent/crummy hostels so do yourself a favor and book early.
+Furthermore, there isn’t much of a price difference between the good hostels and the crummy hostels so do yourself a favor and book early.

 Check The Location

 Most hostels in Florence are centrally located but there are a few located outside the city center.